vlang/pdf/README.md

 }
 ```

-- `font_size:` we using a 22 point dimension for our font
+- `font_size:` we are using a 22 point dimension for our font
-- `font_name:` at the present time only the PDF's default font of Type1 are available in the module, the list of the font name is: `['Courier-Bold', 'Courier-BoldOblique', 'Courier-Oblique', 'Courier', 'Helvetica-Bold', 'Helvetica-BoldOblique', 'Helvetica-Oblique', 'Helvetica', 'Symbol', 'Times-Bold', 'Times-BoldItalic', 'Times-Italic', 'Times-Roman', 'ZapfDingbats']`
+- `font_name:` at the present; only the PDF's default fonts of the Type1 format are available in the module
+  -  Available Type1 fonts are: `['Courier-Bold', 'Courier-BoldOblique', 'Courier-Oblique', 'Courier', 'Helvetica-Bold', 'Helvetica-BoldOblique', 'Helvetica-Oblique', 'Helvetica', 'Symbol', 'Times-Bold', 'Times-BoldItalic', 'Times-Italic', 'Times-Roman', 'ZapfDingbats']`
 - `s_color:` is the color for the stroke operations
 - `f_color:`is the color for the fill operations

-After that we can tell to **vPDF** the font we want use in the PDF file :
+After that, we can tell **vPDF** the font that we want to use in the PDF file :

 ```v
 doc.use_base_font(fnt_params.font_name)